ionutpopa/energy-forecasting/README.md

 Docker issues: I am getting ELF error and honestly I don't want to fix that yet, if someone can help with that I'll review it

+We are going to build 3 models:
+1. Linear Regression.
+2. RNN.
+3. Still thinking what should I do here, let me know if you have any ideas

+And then we are going to compare the 3 models.

 Information about an RNN (Recurent Neural Network)

 The basic structure of RNNs can be broken down into: